varunmehra5/GeminiSheetsCustomFunction/README.md

 ### `fetchAPIResponse(prompt, url, apiKey)`

 Makes a POST request to the generative language API with the generated prompt and handles the API response.

 ## Contributing

+The script has issues when dealing with a single column range

+## Contributing